ftn-android/reimagined-tribble/Ftn.Azure-Andorid.Backend/README.md

 see other CRUD operations of needed.

-GetNearestGasStation - TODO
+TODO GetNearestGasStation
-[12:31:20 AM] Kovács József: TODO 2 => define settings for user
+TODO 2 => define settings for user